Do Nothing till You Hear from Me

 "Do Nothing till You Hear from Me" (also written as "Do Nothin' Til You Hear from Me") is a song with music by Duke Ellington and lyrics by Bob Russell.
-It originated as a 1940 instrumental ("Concerto for Cootie") that was designed to highlight the playing of Ellington's lead trumpeter, Cootie Williams.
-Russell's words were added later.
+It originated as a 1940 instrumental ("Concerto for Cootie") that was designed to highlight the playing of Ellington's lead trumpeter, Cootie Williams; Russell's words were added later.
 In 1944, Ellington's own recording of the song was a number one hit on the Harlem Hit Parade chart for eight non-consecutive weeks and number six on the pop chart.

-Other recordings to reach the Billboard charts in 1944 were by Woody Herman and by Stan Kenton (vocal: Red Dorris).
+Other recordings of the song that reached the Billboard charts in 1944 were by Woody Herman and by Stan Kenton (vocal: Red Dorris).

 Other versions

 "Do Nothing till You Hear from Me" has since been performed by many other famous musical artists, including: